isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 - SQ891 (HKG–SIN) operated by Singapore Airlines

-#### 17. Am I guaranteed a flight ticket on a designated flight from Hong Kong SAR to Singapore if I have an ATP?
+#### 17. Am I guaranteed a flight ticket on a designated flight from Hong Kong to Singapore if I have an ATP?

-Having an ATP does **not** guarantee visitors a flight ticket on a designated flight from Hong Kong SAR to Singapore.
+Having an ATP does **not** guarantee visitors a flight ticket on a designated flight from Hong Kong to Singapore.
 Visitors are responsible for obtaining their own flight tickets.
-Similarly, having a flight ticket on a designated flight from Hong Kong SAR to Singapore does **not** guarantee an ATP.
+Similarly, having a flight ticket on a designated flight from Hong Kong to Singapore does **not** guarantee an ATP.

-#### 18. I have an ATP and a pre-departure COVID-19 PCR test result certificate, and I meet the travel history condition of the ATP, but I did not manage to get a flight ticket on a designated flight from Hong Kong SAR to Singapore.
+#### 18. I have an ATP and a pre-departure COVID-19 PCR test result certificate, and I meet the travel history condition of the ATP, but I did not manage to get a flight ticket on a designated flight from Hong Kong to Singapore.
 Will I still be allowed to enter Singapore?

-As set out in ATP [Conditions](/hongkong/atp/conditions), an ATP holder must travel from Hong Kong SAR to Singapore on a flight designated by the Singapore Government and the HKSAR Government.
+As set out in ATP [Conditions](/hongkong/atp/conditions), an ATP holder must travel from Hong Kong to Singapore on a flight designated by the Singapore Government and the Hong Kong Government.

-If you are not travelling on a designated flight from Hong Kong SAR to Singapore, you will not be allowed to enter Singapore.
+If you are not travelling on a designated flight from Hong Kong to Singapore, you will not be allowed to enter Singapore.

 #### 19. Why must visitors take designated flights from Hong Kong to Singapore?